|

 Bhutto began immediately to consolidate his power and move toward a socialist economy.
 He nationalized key industries and began to tax the land property of the richer families.
 Bhutto in 1973 used his political power to install a new constitution which further enhanced his power.
 He created a Federal Security Force which functioned as a palace guard outside of the control of the military.

 The military under the leadership of General Zia ul-Haq took control of the government and imprisoned Bhutto.
 Bhutto was uncooperative with the military regime and Zia ul-Haq, tiring of Bhutto's intransigence, had Bhutto charged with arranging the assassination of a political opponent in 1974.
-Bhutto was found guilty in a trial in 1978 and sentenced to death.
-Bhutto's appeal of the verdict to the high court was unsuccessful and he was hung in 1979.
+Bhutto had used force to suppress many of his political opponents and there was a good deal of gangsterism in the PPP so the charges had a certain plausibility.
+Anwar Hussain Syed in his book The Discourse and Politics of Zulfikar Ali Bhutto says:

 Here is Pervez Musharraf's assessment of Zulfiqar Ali Bhutto:

 With East Pakistan gone, to become Bangladesh, Bhutto's largest number of seats in what was left of Pakistan gave him a dubious legitimacy.
 He became president of Pakistan, but he also used the absence of a basic law as a pretext to become chief martial law administrator.
 There was nothing to stop Bhutto from reverting to the constitution of 1956, with amendments to the clauses that pertained to East Pakistan, but he chose raw power instead.At first I admired Bhutto.
 He was young, educated, articulate, and dynamic.
 He had eight years' experience in government under President Ayub Khan.
 But as time passed, my opinion of Bhutto started to change.
 My brother Javed, who was principal secretary to the chief minister of the North-West Frontier province, told me that Bhutto was no good and would ruin the country.
 My brother was right.
 I saw how the country, and particularly the economy, was ravaged by mindless nationalization.
 Its institutions were destroyed under his brand of so-called Islamic socialism.
-Bhutto took control of virtually all the nation's industried--steel, chemicals, cement, shipping, banking, insurance, engineering, gas and power distribution, eand even small industries like flour milling, cotton ginning, and rice husking, as well as private schoolsl and colleges -- the start of the destruction of our educational system.
+Bhutto took control of virtually all the nation's industries--steel, chemicals, cement, shipping, banking, insurance, engineering, gas and power distribution, and even small industries like flour milling, cotton ginning, and rice husking, as well as private schools and colleges -- the start of the destruction of our educational system.
 Mercifully, he did not touch textiles, our largest industry.
 Bhutto ruled not like a democrat but like a despotic dictator.
 He threw many of his opponents, including editors, journalists, and even cartoonists, into prison.
 He was really a fascist -- using the most progressive rhetoric to promote regressive ends, the first of which was to stay in power forever.
 It was a tragedy, because a man of his undoubted capability could have done a lot of good for his country.
 By the time his regime ended, I had come to the conclusion that Bhutto was the worst thing that had yet happened to Pakistan.
 I still maintain that he did more damage to the country than anyone else, damage from which we have still not fully recovered.
 Among other things, he was the first to try to appease the religious right.
 He banned liquor and gambling and declared Friday a holiday instead of Sunday.
 This was hypocrisy at its peak, because everyone knew that he did not believe in any one of these actions.

 Pervez Musharraf, In the Line of Fire, pp. 57-58.